danraies/CommutativeAlgebra/README.md

+#CommutativeAlgebra

 This is an attempt to implement the structures of Commutative Algebra into Java.
+It is a package called `danraies.commutativealgebra`.